When procuring a penetration test, you need to have complete confidence in the provider you choose to perform the assessment.

 5. Up-to-date expertise

-The threat landscape is constantly changing.
-To ensure that this knowledge is kept up to date, the organisational and individual CREST certification process is repeated periodically.
+The threat landscape is in a state of flux, with new threats constantly appearing.
+To ensure that adversarial knowledge is kept up to date, the organisational and individual CREST certification process is repeated periodically.
 Member organisations are regularly updated by CREST about the latest developments in technical information assurance and participate in member workshops and events.

-Redscan is an award-winning provider of cyber security penetration testing services and one of the highest-accredited CREST pen test providers in the UK.
+Kroll is an award-winning provider of cyber security penetration testing services, conducting over 100,000 hours of security assessments every year.
+With over 100 security qualifications, including CREST CRT, STAR, CC SAM and many more, we’re one of the highest accredited pen testing providers in the business.
 Our range of CREST penetration testing engagements helps organisations to effectively manage cyber security risk by identifying, safely exploiting and helping to remediate vulnerabilities.

-Redscan has the skills and knowledge to guide organisations through the pen testing process, from scoping though to remediation.
 Our experienced team of pen testers experts have extensive experience of working with organisations of all sizes, across a wide range of industries.
-Our Chief Technology Officer, Mark Nicholls, was awarded a prestigious lifetime CREST Fellowship Award in 2019 in recognition of his outstanding level of commitment to the profession and achieving the highest level of excellence in CREST examinations.
+Our Chief Research Officer, Mark Nicholls, was awarded a prestigious lifetime CREST Fellowship Award in 2019 in recognition of his outstanding level of commitment to the profession and achieving the highest level of excellence in CREST examinations.